EvelynAnyebe/udacity-ci-project/project-screenshots/README.md

 The following screenshots are provided for every stage of the project.

-- SCREENSHOT01 for failed backend and frontend build
+- SCREENSHOT01

+For build jobs that failed because of compile errors.